-UNSW’s Doctor of Philosophy (PhD) Economics is offered by one of the world's top institutions in Economics (ranked 36th in QS Subject Rankings - 2022) and will equip you with the expertise needed to become a globally focused and socially engaged researcher.
+UNSW’s Doctor of Philosophy (PhD) Economics is offered by one of the world's top institutions in Economics.
+Ranked #2 in Australia and #40 globally for Economics and Econometrics (QS World University Rankings, 2025), we will equip you with the expertise needed to become a globally focused and socially engaged researcher.

 You’ll be joining a cohort of high-achieving research students in tackling modern-day challenges at the forefront of economics, working alongside leaders in the field.
 This is your opportunity to become integrated into the UNSW Business School’s community of scholars.